vamsiviswanadha/integration-packaging/tutorials/L2_Switch/README.md

 Generating Traffic on Mininet

 As discussed earlier, the primary function of mininet is to act as a testing utility, prior to deploying the network in a real world environment.

+Trying to establish pings between hosts can be the most useful way of generating traffic between them.

+To allow host h1 to ping host h2, we use the following command:

+    h1  ping  h2

+To facilitate pings between each and every host connected in the network, we use the following command:

+    pingall